Glitch9Inc/AIDevKit/docs/getting-started.md

 **Streaming audio:** For text-to-speech, some TTS services stream audio chunks.
 GENTask provides a similar pattern where you might supply an `OnStreamAudio` callback or use a special audio player that plays as it streams.
 Specifically, `GENSpeechTask.StreamAsync(StreamAudioPlayer player)` could be used to stream audio directly to a player.
 The idea is that as audio is synthesized, it begins playing without waiting for the entire clip.
 This is more advanced and depends on support from the TTS provider.
 If your TTS model supports streaming, you could utilize this to reduce latency (the user hears the speech as it's being generated).
 The usage would be analogous: set up a player and call `.StreamAsync(player)` instead of `.ExecuteAsync()`.
 For simplicity, if you're a beginner, you can first focus on non-streaming audio (generate then play).

 **Tip:** Not all tasks support streaming.
 Primarily, it's for text and chat completions, and possibly TTS.
 Image generation and others usually have to wait for the whole result.
 The fluent API methods `OnStreamText`, `OnStreamComplete`, etc., are available on `GENTextTask` and `GENChatTask`.
 If you attempt to use `StreamAsync()` on a task that doesn't stream, it will likely throw a not-supported exception or simply behave like a normal call.
 Always test your specific use-case.

-## Conclusion

-In summary, the GENTask system in Unity’s AI Dev Kit allows you to easily leverage generative AI for a variety of content types with minimal code.
-You create tasks from your data (text, images, audio) via intuitive extension methods, configure them with a fluent API, and run them asynchronously – keeping your game interactive.
-For multi-step AI workflows, GENSequence helps organize sequential execution, and for responsive UI or interactivity, streaming callbacks like `OnStreamText` let you present AI output in real-time.

-As a beginner, start with simple examples: generate some text and display it, create an image from a prompt and show it in a UI, or convert a line of dialogue to speech and play it.
-Once comfortable, you can explore more advanced features like chat sessions, structured JSON outputs (using `GENObjectTask<T>` for getting AI to fill a C# object), content moderation checks with `GENModerationTask`, or fine-tuning how each task operates with the many configuration options provided.

-With GENTask, you don't need to know the intricacies of HTTP calls or JSON parsing for AI APIs – you can focus on creative ideas of *what* to generate and *how* to use it in your game.
-Happy experimenting with generative AI in Unity!